JuliaLang/www.julialang.org/soc/projects/numerics.md

 **Recommended Skills**: A strong understanding of calculus and numerical analysis.

 **Expected Results**: New and faster methods for evaluating matrix functions.

-## Random number generation

-[Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) are becoming increasingly important in large-scale numerical computations, requiring large quantities of random numbers.
-To ensure accuracy of the simulated systems, it is critical that the [pseudorandom number generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) is both fast and reliable, avoiding problems with periodicity and dependence, robust to statistical tests such as the [Crush suite](https://github.com/andreasnoack/RNGTest.jl).
-Challenges are even greater in massively parallel computations, which require going beyond running many copies of serial algorithms for generating pseudorandom numbers, due to well-known synchronization effects which can compromise the quality and uniformity of of random sampling.
-A previous Google Summer of Code project created [RNG.jl](https://github.com/sunoru/RNG.jl), and there are more random number generating algorithms to explore.

-Some possible aims of this project:

-* High-quality Julia implementations of PRNG algorithms such as the [xorshift family](http://xorshift.di.unimi.it/), seeking possible low-level optimisations along the way.
-* Efficient generation of non-uniform variates, across different floating point precisions.
-* Massively parallel random number generators, such as [SPRNG](http://www.sprng.org) or the [Random123](https://www.deshawresearch.com/resources_random123.html) entropy streams, and integration with [ComputeFramework.jl](https://github.com/shashi/ComputeFramework.jl).
-* Support for fast parallel random number generators on GPUs

-**Recommended Skills**: Background in probability and statistics.

-**Expected Results**: New, faster, or more statistically-robust methods for generating random numbers.